anekar/anekar/README.md

-I am focusing in Data Analysis projects and programming languages .
-I have completed projects with the most important languages of data analysis in order to learn them the best i can.
+I am focusing in Data Analysis projects and programming languages, also i have completed projects with the most important languages of data analysis in order to learn them the best i can.

 ```
 Python R  SQL